Latest News and Blogs

 Trek Cliff Caverns have been mined since around 1750 and was originally known as Miller’s Mine and was believed to be the first Blue John mine.
 In 1935 these caves were opened to the public for the first time.
 Around half a ton of Blue John is mined every year from Treak Cliff Cavern.

-In the late 18th century Blue John was very popular and much in demand by the aristocracy for ornamental vases, cups, columns and the like.
+In the late 18th Century Blue John was very popular and much in demand by the aristocracy for ornamental vases, cups, columns and the like.
 Many examples can be seen at Chatsworth House and even Buckingham Palace.

 Georgiana Cavendish, Duchess of Devonshire (1757-1806) was a great fan of Blue John.
 The “Chatsworth Tazza” is thought to be one of the largest blue John pieces ever made and was commissioned from William Adam from Matlock in 1842.
 The bowl is 51cm in diameter and is on display in the dining room.
 Another striking display of Blue John at Chatsworth is an 81-piece window which is in the private quarters.

 There are many collectors from all over the world for Blue John pieces.
 Usually, the deeper coloured examples fetch the highest prices.
 Prices start from under a hundred pounds for a small piece of jewellery such as a ring or a pendant, a few hundred for a bowl to several thousand pounds for large pedestal vases and columns.
-Our lovely goblet is expected to make in the region of £1000-1500 in our June 14th sale.